genoa-logic-group/itaca-workshop-2021/sub-reg.md

 Due to safety regulations, the number of participants is limited.
 Available places are assigned on a first come, first served basis.

-Please note also that to access DIMA a valid Italian green-pass or equivalent certification is required.
+Please note also that to access the workshop venue a valid Italian green-pass or equivalent certification is required.

 We can offer a limited number of places in shared accommodation.
 If you